ShreyaPanday/LexGuard/README.md

-# LexGuard - An AI powered legal protection for Women and Gender Minorities
+# LexGuard - An AI powered legal advisor for Women and Gender Minorities

 # To run the program:
 go to front-end: run npm install